astronomer/docs/learn/airflow-mongodb.md

 - Automating database administration operations.
 - Batch data pipelines.

-In this tutorial, you'll learn how to use Airflow to load data from an API into MongoDB and analyze that data using MongoDB Charts.
+In this tutorial, you'll learn how to use Airflow to load data from an API into MongoDB.

 :::note